 An afternoon shaving cream fight like this proves once again that these camp girls know how to have a good time with each other.
 The shaving cream, water hoses, and sheet of plastic didn’t make it great.
 Those bits served as a catalyst of sorts for the girls themselves to create the fun.
 Their positive relationship with each other, the trust and goodwill already proven through days of common experience, made that fun a possibility.
 You can imagine a group of random people who didn’t know each other would have a hard time having fun in a shaving cream fight.
 Especially adults!
 There’s no way that could happen.
 A camp shaving cream fight is inherently more genuine than what could happen among any other group of people.

 Perhaps that’s true about a lot of things at Rockbrook— the authenticity of our relationships, each of us living and showing our real selves, makes us enjoy ourselves more.
 Knowing each other this well, relaxing into who we really are because we sense this community is here to support and encourage us, opens up a quality of experience that’s just out of reach ordinarily.
 I do think that’s part of what makes camp life so special and enjoyable for your girls, and truly for everyone here at Rockbrook.
-Blame on the culture of camp, but there are real effects… even in something as simple as a shaving cream fight.
+Blame it on the culture of camp, but there are real effects… even in something as simple as a shaving cream fight.